Housing benefit helps you pay your rent if you’re on a low income. Claiming it won't affect any other benefits you receive.

 Eligibility

-You can claim housing benefit if you pay rent and your income, savings and investments are below a certain level.
+You can claim Housing Benefit if you pay rent and your income, savings and investments are below a certain level.

-You are unlikely to be considered eligible to claim housing benefit if:
+You are unlikely to be eligible if:

 - you are of working age (16 to 66) and are not already getting Housing Benefit – you must apply for Universal Credit instead